|1 or 2 Years Part-time

-The flexible approach allows students to choose from a range of modules to build a course tailored to them.
-A student-centred focus promotes flexible timetabling and blended learning to minimise travel time.
-Lecturers are experienced clinicians from a range of disciplines who promote interdisciplinary learning and practise.
+The flexible approach of this course allows students to choose from a range of modules to build a course tailored to them.
+Our student-centered focus promotes flexible timetabling and blended learning to minimise travel time.
+All our lecturers are experienced clinicians from a range of disciplines who promote interdisciplinary learning and practice.

 Skills and Careers Information

 In today’s competitive workforce, higher professional qualifications are an essential part of continuous professional development and career advancement.
 The MSc is particularly suitable for those who want to assume a management and leadership position in the care of older people.

 - Have gained the critical skills to evaluate rehabilitation models and settings, and the evidence base for current practices in older person rehabilitation;

 - Gain knowledge of the theoretical and practical aspects of key topics required to practice in stroke rehabilitation;